Last Updated on October 15, 2022 by MBA Gateway Team

 Below is a list of companies that recruit on 8 or more MBA campuses.
 You’ll see that these are generally pretty big firms.
 That’s because recruiting on MBA campuses requires time and resources that, in general, only bigger companies can afford.

-They have to send representatives from their companies to host information sessions, conduct interviews with candidates, and plan recruiting events – often over multiple days – and then multiply that by the number of campuses!
+They have to send representatives from their companies to host information sessions, conduct interviews with candidates, and plan to recruit events – often over multiple days – and then multiply that by the number of campuses!
 So, you can see why only a handful of companies recruit from 20+ campuses!

 TABLE 17.1 TOP MBA EMPLOYERS (HIRED FROM 8+ CAMPUSES)